sunny-chung/hello-http/doc/features/data-import-export.md

 ## Data Import

 Welcome to bring in data from other applications to try Hello HTTP!
 Enjoy data freedom!
-Currently suppported data formats are:
+Currently supported data formats are:

 - Insomnia v4 JSON